You can mess up any presentation, no matter how good, or useful, or well-researched your content may be.

 Why is that?

-Because visuals help us conceptualize an idea and a point better.
+Because visuals help us grasp an idea and understand the point better.

-By engaging our eyes in addition to our ears, visuals help direct all of our attention to the presentation—eliminating the possibility of getting distracted by something else.
+By engaging our eyes and our ears, visuals help direct all our attention to the presentation.
+This eliminates the possibility of getting distracted by something else.

-The right PowerPoint presentation can also help guide your audience through the various sections of your speech.
+The right PowerPoint presentation can also guide your audience through the various sections of your speech.
 As a result, they won't feel lost or confused.